Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Introduction

 \item[(c)] Thirdly, we develop a new accelerated Douglas-Rachford splitting method to solve \eqref{eq:MI2} under only the maximal monotonicity of $A$ and $B$.
-This algorithm essentially has the same per-iteration complexity as in the standard DR splitting method.
-Our algorithm achieves $\BigO{1/k}$ rate on the norm of the forward-backward residual operator associated with \eqref{eq:MI2}.
-Our scheme and its convergence guarantee are different from recent works \cite{kim2021accelerated,patrinos2014douglas}.
+This algorithm essentially has the same per-iteration complexity as the standard DR splitting method.
+Our algorithm achieves $\BigO{1/k}$ rate on the norm of the forward-backward residual operator associated with \eqref{eq:MI2} using both varying and constant stepsizes.
+Our scheme and its convergence guarantee are different from recent works \cite{kim2021accelerated,patrinos2014douglas} (see Section~\ref{sec:aDR_methods} for more details).

-\item[(d)] Finally, we specify our first algorithm to solve convex-concave minimax problems for both nonlinear and linear cases.
-We also apply our accelerated DR scheme to derive a new variant of ADMM, where our theoretical fast convergence rate guarantee is still valid.
+\item[(d)] Finally, we specify our first algorithm to solve convex-concave minimax problems in both nonlinear and linear cases.
+We also apply our accelerated DR scheme to derive a new variant of ADMM, where our theoretical convergence rate guarantee is still valid.